Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 permalink: /ultimates/fru/02_usurper_of_frost/
 ---

-# Usurper of Frost v3.1
+# Usurper of Frost v3.2

-This is version 3.1, that's based off the Google Doc with two options for Light Rampant.
+This is version 3.2, that's based off the Google Doc with three options for Light Rampant.

 - [**Changelog**](#changelog)